 Risk reduction strategies include:

-Place the medication list in a highly visible location in the patient's chart and including dosage, drug schedules, immunizations, and allergies or drug intolerances on the list.
+Place the medication list in a highly visible location in the patient's chart and include dosage, drug schedules, immunizations, and allergies or drug intolerances on the list.
 Create a process for reconciling medications at all care interfaces (admission, transfer, discharge) and determining reasonable time frames for reconciling medications.
 Patients and responsible physicians, nurses, and pharmacists should be involved in the medication reconciliation process.

-On discharge from the facility, in addition to communicating an updated list to the next provider of care, provide the patient with the complete list of medications that he or she will be taking after discharge from the facility, as well as for instructions on how and how long to continue taking any newly prescribed medications.
-Encourage the patient to carry the list with them and share the list with any care providers, including primary care and specialist physicians, nurses, pharmacists, and other caregivers.
+On discharge from the facility, in addition to communicating an updated list to the next provider of care, provide the patient with the complete list of medications that he or she will be taking after discharge from the facility, as well as instructions on how and how long to continue taking any newly prescribed medications.
+Encourage the patient to carry the list with them and share it with any care providers, including primary care and specialist physicians, nurses, pharmacists, and other caregivers.

 Error reduction recommendations include: